About the Journal

 Approach and Journal scope

-UcoArte is an annual journal that focuses on disseminating knowledge of Art History through original and unpublished works, which are the result of scientific research, consequently papers will be published at the beginning of December.
+UcoArte is an annually published journal that depends on the UCOPress.
+Editorial University of Cordoba and it is focused on disseminating knowledge of Art History through original and unpublished works, which are the result of scientific research, consequently papers will be published at the beginning of December.
 It is open to researchers from the international scientific community who deal with subjects related to the History of Art, both Spanish and international.
 Each issue published during the first fortnight of December is aimed at the university community, researchers, experts and art professionals, as well as anyone interested in the journal's own subject matter.

 Interoperability protocol